-The specific fiscal and financial arrangement that makes local government bond offering possible in Mexico provides us with an alternative hypothesis to explain why rating upgrades (downgrades) are followed by lower (grater) returns.
+The specific fiscal and financial arrangement that makes local government bond offering possible in Mexico provides us with an alternative hypothesis which we find is more likely to explain why rating upgrades (downgrades) are followed by lower (greater) returns.
 To illustrate let us consider what I name the 'trust fund effect', unique to government bonds (CB) in Mexico.
 Principal and coupon payments of most local government bond offerings are fully guaranteed among others by federal share transfers, payroll taxes or toll-road fees, a good proportion of which goes directly into a master trust.
 The existence of this trust has undoubtedly a positive effect on CB returns as it provides investors with enhanced certainty to all coupon and principal payments.
-However, a reduced amount of share transfers or other income is left over every period to the local government treasury and this might be perceived by the rating agency as a deteriorating financial condition.
-Debt ratios as a proportion to shared transfers for instance would increase and a rating downgrade might be assigned.
-What is more, debt payments might increase every period as a result of servicing these CB issues.
-Hence, while the trust fund provides certainty to the market increasing the demand for bonds and pushing up prices and returns, the very existence of the trust fund can lead to credit rating downgrades.
+However, a reduced amount of share transfers or other income is left over every period to the local government treasury and this could be perceived by the rating agency as a deteriorating financial condition.
+Debt ratios as a proportion to shared transfers for instance would increase and a rating downgrade might be assigned.5 What is more, debt payments might also increase every period as a result of servicing these CB issues.
+Hence, while the trust fund provides certainty to the market increasing the demand for bonds and pushing up prices and returns, the very existence of the trust fund could lead to credit rating downgrades due to a higher perception of debt and debt servicing.